Alpinisme La voie des potes Face Nord Meije

 Mountaineering Bivouac Lagoped Family

-It is under a blazing sun that we reach the final slope.
-With crampons on our feet, we approach the rimaye.
+Under a blazing sun, we reach the final slope.
+With crampons on our feet, we approach the bergschrund.

-A steep wall poses a question for us and we find a path to go around it on the left and “step over” the rimaye.
+A steep wall puzzles us, and we find a way to bypass it on the left and "step over" the bergschrund.

 Mountaineering Bivouac Lagoped Family

-We return to the rock and decide to unrope ourselves to gain efficiency.
+We return to the rock and decide to unrope to gain efficiency.
 The rock is pleasantly and surprisingly good.
-After replenishing our water reserves and a few dihedrals later we put the rope back on to finish the ascent of the base.
+After restocking water supplies and a few dihedrals later, we put the rope back on to finish the ascent of the base.

 Mountaineering Bivouac Lagoped Family

-The last chimneys can be swept without any problem.
+The last chimneys are easily cleaned without any problem.

 And it is at 3300 meters that we come across THE bivouac.
-A beautiful flat gravelly terrace, a snowfield nearby and a clear panorama as far as the eye can see due south.
+A beautiful flat gravel terrace, a snowfield nearby, and an unobstructed panorama to the south as far as the eye can see.

 Mountaineering Bivouac Lagoped Family